microsoft/vscode-iot-workbench/README.md

 Please find the [Setup Guide](#setup-guide) section below to configure your hardware.

+We will support more devices in Azure IoT Device Workbench.
+Please help to take the [survey](https://www.surveymonkey.com/r/C7NY7KJ) to let us know your opinion of the device.

 ## Installation
 Open VS Code and press `F1` or `Ctrl + Shift + P` to open command palette, select **Install Extension** and type `iot-workbench`.